Page-bottom layout change on the way. Details here.

 - Clare (introduced in Season 6, made a regular in Season 8) has been on the show longest right now, her class will Graduate from the Story in either Season 13 or 14 depending on how they manage the flow of time, marking the second full cast cycle.

-- Doctor Who of course invented The Nth Doctor in order to survive 40-plus years but also rotates though a long list of the Doctor's companions; the show's time travel premise makes it fairly easy to write old companions out and new ones in.
+- Doctor Who of course invented The Nth Doctor in order to survive 50 years and counting but also rotates though a long list of the Doctor's companions; the show's time travel premise makes it fairly easy to write old companions out and new ones in.

 - The longest-lasting regular cast members have been Tom Baker as the Fourth Doctor (seven seasons), Jon Pertwee as the Third Doctor (five seasons), and Elisabeth Sladen as Sarah Jane Smith, who coincidentally appeared with both of the previous two (three and a bit seasons).

-- A special mention for Nicholas Courtney as Brigadier Lethbridge-Stewart, who started in Season 5 and continued with his role into Spin-Off Sarah Jane adventures.
-Meaning he started his roll in 1968, and last played the character in 2008 40 years after he was first cast.
+- A special mention for Nicholas Courtney as Brigadier Lethbridge-Stewart.
+Although he was only a regular cast member for Seasons 7 and 8, he first appeared in Season 5 and made occasional return appearances for years afterwards in Doctor Who, having one last appearance in the Spin-Off The Sarah Jane Adventures before Courtney's death.
+Meaning he started his role in 1968, and last played the character in 2008 40 years after he was first cast.

 - ER transplanted most of its original cast over the fifteen seasons; while some (Susan Lewis) came back and then went away again, and some of the characters came back in the final season, the final cast was composed of none of the members of the original cast.
 This even gets lampshaded in the final season.
 One of the new characters meets one of the original characters and they realize that the staff of the hospital changed so much over the years that they have no common acquaintances.
 All the people who worked in the hospital when the original character left already stopped working there by the time the new character arrived.